Ian Wallace (footballer, born 1956): Later career

 Wallace moved to French club Brest for a short spell in 1984.
 He returned to English football with Sunderland around New Year in season 1984–85.

 In 1986 he joined Portuguese club Marítimo.
 In 1987 he signed for Melbourne Croatia in Australia, where he ended his playing career.

 International

 Wallace scored his on his full international debut, a 2–1 win against Bulgaria in February 1978.
 Coventry team-mate Jim Blyth was in goal for Scotland.
-He then played in a 1–0 defeat in Portugal in May 1978 and in a 3–0 loss in Wales in November of the following year.
+He then came on as a substitute in a 1–0 defeat in Portugal in November 1978 and started in a 3–0 loss in Wales in May of the following year.
 All three of his caps came when he was playing for Coventry City.

 Managerial career

 Wallace returned to Dumbarton as manager in November 1996 replacing Jim Fallon.
 He was dismissed from this job in October 1999 and was replaced by Jimmy Brown.